bburns/PyVoyager/README.md

 Unfortunately the cameras were not able to point very accurately at their targets, resulting in jittery image sequences.
 PyVoyager centers the target planet or moon in the frame, and creates movies from the image sequences.

+## Project Status

+The program is currently at version 0.6 - there are still a lot of things to do!

 ## Example Movies

 Here is an example image sequence, followed by the centered version -